A Practical Guide for Women Who Feel Stuck

 6. Should You Work With a Life Coach?

-Life coaches are like personal trainers for your soul.
+A good coach can help you clarify your direction, stay accountable, and notice patterns you may not see on your own.
 They don’t do the push-ups for you, but they do cheer you on and keep you accountable.

 Pros: